Offering a portrait to the National Portrait Gallery

 The Gallery is selective rather than comprehensive in acquiring portraits, and decisions about new acquisitions are made in line with our Collections Development Policy.
 The Gallery's reach is wider when it comes to acquiring portrait photographs and engravings.

-- Is the portrait the best or one of the best of the individual and done from life?
+- Artistic merit: Is the portrait the best or one of the best of the individual and done from life?
 At an appropriate time of life?
-Likeness, provenance, historical significance and artistic merit are factors to consider.
+Likeness, provenance, historical significance and artistic merit are considered.

-- How would the portrait help the Gallery's educational and interpretative work in the appreciation and understanding of portraiture?
-Would permission to reproduce the portrait on the Gallery's website be forthcoming?
+- Educational impact: How would the portrait help the Gallery's educational and interpretative work in the appreciation and understanding of portraiture?
+Would permission to reproduce the portrait on the Gallery’s website be granted?

-- Would the portrait be displayed regularly?
-Would it mean more in another setting, i.e. is there a better home?
+- Likelihood of display: Would the portrait be displayed regularly in the Gallery or is there a better home for it?

 Making an offer